weiweiwei33/weiweihsu.github.io/about.md

 <mark> &nbsp; Background &nbsp; </mark>

 <div class="collection-bodypart">
-I am an American-born Taiwanese who grew up in Shanghai who speak more Cantonese than Taiwanese.
+I am an American-born Taiwanese who grew up in Shanghai, yet I know more Cantonese than Taiwanese.
 I studied Interaction Design at <a href="https://www.cca.edu">California College of the Arts</a>.
 Occasionally, I think about going to grad school in Boston.
 <br><br>
 At CCA, I was very fortunate to learn from those who has been shaping the internet and the world around us.
 They exposed me to a world that I didn't know existed before.
 I will be forever grateful to the teachers and friends that I've met during my time there.
 <br><br>